Breathe And Your Dressage Posture

 When we are on our horses either in a new environment or in a stressful situation your survival mode will kick in.
 Our sympathetic state goes into overdrive and along with our short breath comes muscle tension and heart rate increases.
 The effect of shallow breathing results in less oxygen reaching our blood cells, fatiguing muscles and diminishing endurance while increasing anxiety and poor concentration.
 All of this of course negatively affects our technique and ability to ride effectively.

-Horses are such sensitive animals and they know only to well when there is a change in our body.
+Horses are such sensitive animals and they know only too well when there is a change in our body.
 So the key is to gain awareness and become present.
 Take a moment to breathe deeply and slowly when you find yourself in a stressful situation.
 Focus on your breathe and aim to breathe in and out through your nose if you can.

 Now taking big belly breathes is going to be quite hard when trotting up a centre line, so the key is focusing on big full breathes that really dilate your lungs and feel your ribs expand and ensure you aren’t holding your breathe in times of stress.
-Then when you are riding if there are times you feel really short of breathe aim to take big deep breathes each time you half halt.
+Then when you are riding if there are times you feel really short of breath aim to take big deep breathes each time you half halt.
 Not only will this help you stay more focused, in these moments you will also help your body to relax much more.

 Practice each time you ride and become aware of how you breath when riding each day.
 Are you breathing shallow or are you able to breathe deeper.
 Something as simple as your breathing has a huge impact on your riding.
 Try it and notice the difference.
 I bet your horse does.

 Learn more about your breathe, including meditations and mindset advice to enhance your riding performance.
 All part of the Dressage Rider Training Program.
-Learn more here.